aspose-pdf/Aspose.PDF-for-Java/README.md

   <tr><td>Security</td><td>Demonstrates how to apply security restrictions to a PDF document.</td></tr>
   <tr><td>XMLExample</td><td>Shows how create simple PDF using XML file.</td></tr>
 </table>

-###Output

-+ Output Pdf file is saved on a specified location on the user's machine.

-###Help Material

-For further details on setting up the examples and any requirements refer to the readme.txt found in the root of the repository.

-##Download the Examples

-Please [Download the Aspose.Pdf for Java Examples](https://github.com/asposepdf/Aspose_Pdf_Java/downloads) to try them at your end.

-##How to use the Examples?

-1. Firstly make sure that you have downloaded and extracted the latest version of [Aspose.Pdf for Java](http://www.aspose.com/community/files/72/java-components/aspose.pdf-for-java/category1366.aspx).

-2. Download the examples from the above link.

-3. In order to run the examples using command line, copy the .java file to \bin folder inside JAVA_HOME (JAVA_HOME is the folder where JDK is installed).

-4. comment out the code line in which package is being referenced.

-5. Use the following command to compile the example (e.g. HelloWorldExample.java)

-	$JAVA_HOME\bin>javac -cp .;aspose-pdf-3.0.1-jdk16.jar HelloWorldExample.java

-3) Use the following command to run the example

-	$JAVA_HOME\bin>java -cp .;aspose-pdf-3.0.1-jdk16.jar HelloWorldExample

 ##Contact Us